Professor of African-American Studies/Sociology

 Phone: (609) 771-2149

-Winnifred Brown-Glaude is an Associate Professor in the departments of African American Studies and Sociology & Anthropology at The College of New Jersey (USA).
+Winnifred Brown-Glaude is a Professor in the departments of African American Studies and Sociology & Anthropology at The College of New Jersey (USA).
 She received her Ph.D. in Sociology from Temple University (2003).
 Her primary fields of research include, Race and Ethnicity in the Anglophone-Caribbean; Race, Gender and Informal Economies; Gender and Globalization.
 Her most recent book is Higgler’s in Kingston: Women’s Informal Work in Jamaica (Vanderbilt University Press, 2011).
 Her other publications include several articles and an edited collection, Doing Diversity in Higher Education: Faculty Leaders Share Challenges and Strategies (Rutgers University Press, 2009).
 She is currently working on her third book project, Neoliberalism in a Small Place: The Case of Jamaica.
 Courses taught at The College of New Jersey include: ‘Race and Ethnicity in Latin America and the Caribbean’, ‘Women of Color: A Global Perspective’, ‘Women in World Perspective: A View from the Caribbean’, ‘Race and Ethnicity in the United States’, ‘Deviance and Social Control’.